Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Continued from Last Week's Post

-So far we have used the Collection Object, to hold all the Class Object instances of the Form Controls as an alternative to Class Object Arrays.
+So far, we have used the Collection object to hold all the Form controls' Class Object Instances as an alternative to using class object Arrays.

-We have tried a few examples with Collection Object in some of our earlier posts.
-Links to all the Posts, on Form and Report Control's Event Capturing topic, are given at the end of this post for your reference.
+We have already explored a few examples using the Collection object in some of our earlier posts.
+Links to all our posts on Form and Report control event capturing are provided at the end of this article for your reference.

 Usage of Dictionary Object, Replacing Array

-Here, we are going to use the Dictionary Object, instead of Collection Object, to hold all the Form Controls' Class Object Instances.
-Let us see how it works and what it takes to implement the Dictionary method.
+Here, we will replace the Collection Object with the Dictionary Object to hold all the Form Controls' Class Object Instances.
+Let us see what difference it makes to implement the Dictionary method.

 Option Compare Database